(123): Kannywood Movie Review: Mati a Zazzau

 disrupts everything.
 Iliya (Aminu Sheriff Momoh) is another interesting character

-locations of the treasure.
+location of the treasure.

 The film is

-doubtlessly successful as per Kannywood’s box-office record.
-It, reportedly,
+doubtlessly successful, as per Kannywood’s box office record.
+It reportedly

-well-calibrated publicity and promotion by Rahama Sadau and her team.
+pulled out the audience more than any other movie, thanks to well-calibrated publicity and promotion by Rahama Sadau and her team.
 Her fame

 and, of course, that of the versatile Sadiq Sani Sadiq must have played a role.